 Other Important Information

-Graduation Programs: You can print out the Graduation Program through a link on the RTC website beginning two days before PIR; you must do so before the next week's program is posted, usually two days prior to PIR.
+Graduation Programs: You can print out the Graduation Program through a link on the RTC website beginning two days before PIR (click the link under the heading, "Recruit Graduation Award Winner Certificate"); you must do so before the next week's program is posted, usually two days prior to PIR.
 (If you go to the site after that, then click on the link and change the date to the date for the PIR you want using a three letter abbreviation for the month.)

 If an interpreter is needed for a deaf or hearing impaired individual, contact the PAO prior to PIR (several weeks notice is best) and they will provide an on-site qualified interpreter for the graduation ceremony.

-If you have others in your group who are not on the Access List who make the trip to GL, they should wait at the hotel and meet up later at a place away from the RTC--at a restaurant or at the hotel.
-Only guests are authorized to be on the RTC.
-Use of the Chapel for those not on the Access List is no longer an option as of July 2017.
-Beginning with the October 6, 2017 PIR date, those who do not have a ticket with their name on it will not be able to enter the RTC.
+If you have others in your group who do not have tickets to PIR who make the trip to GL, they should wait at the hotel and meet up later at a place away from RTC--at a restaurant or at the hotel.
+Only guests are authorized to be on RTC.
+Those who do not have a ticket with their name on it will not be able to enter RTC.

-Plan to arrive at the RTC by 6:30 am CST when the gates open on the day of PIR if you are driving onto the RTC or around 7 am CST if you will be arriving by taxi or shuttle or otherwise walking onto the RTC.
+Plan to arrive at RTC by 6:30 am CST when the gates open on the day of PIR if you are driving onto RTC or around 7 am CST if you will be arriving by taxi or shuttle or otherwise walking onto RTC.

 Remember that your Sailor will be in dress blues/whites and you want to wear something that will be appropriate for the occasion and look good in pictures with your Sailor.
-(GL typically changes over to dress blues the first full week of October and to dress whites the last full week of April.
-GL switched from dress blues to dress whites on 24 April 2017 and from dress whites to dress blues on 2 October 2017.
+(GL typically changes over to dress blues the first full week of October and to dress whites the last full week of April or first week of May.
+GL switched from dress blues to dress whites on 30 April 2018 (dress whites for the 05/04/2018 PIR) and from dress whites to dress blues on 1 October 2018 (dress blues for the 10/05/2018 PIR).
 The command determines the switch over date and it could change from that if the need arose.)
 I suggest that you wear business casual or nice church clothes.
 You will see people wearing everything from very casual to formal.
 Remember that you will be standing and walking quite a bit, so wear comfortable shoes.
 Also remember that you will be sitting in metal bleachers inside the USS Midway Ceremonial Drill Hall, so consider dress length if you wear a dress/skirt.
 You may want to take something to sit on--a cushion, small thick blanket, or jacket--especially in the cooler months.
 Dress in layers because the temperatures in the Drill Hall have ranged from cool to very warm and are not related to the outside temperature.
 (Loved ones have reported that the temperatures are comfortable or even warm inside the Drill Hall in the winter months, but that they still appreciate having something to sit on.
 Loved ones have reported needing a light jacket some weeks and being comfortable to warm at times during the summer and fall months.)

 There are signs with the division numbers on them within the Drill Hall to indicate the approximate location that the Sailors in each of the divisions will be standing.
 Look for the sign for your Sailor's division and sit in that area or at a slight angle (in the section just to the left or right) of the sign to give you the best view.
 By sitting at an angle to the division, you will be able to scan the Sailors more easily than if you are seated directly in front of them and looking straight down the rows.
 If you sit to the right of the sign for the division, then you can get a glimpse of any colored stripes on the Sailor's left sleeve if s/he has any to help you identify your Sailor.
 (See E-1, E-2, or E-3?
 How did that happen?.)
 Some suggest sitting at the top of the section on the floor so you can lean against the wall at the top below the balcony.
 Some feel that sitting in the balcony gives the best view, but others will disagree with that.
 Sitting in the bleachers on the floor level gives you faster access to your new Sailor.
 Sitting at least 4 rows off the floor will allow you to see well.
 The important events are shown on two large screens, so you will be able to see everything from wherever you choose to sit.
 You make the decision as to where to sit.